roebi/roebi-halter-in-blog/src/content/blog/01-01-vanilla-html.md

 ---
-title: '01-01 vanilla HTML 5 starter page'
+title: "01-01 vanilla HTML 5 starter page"
-description: 'a vanilla HTML 5 starter page'
+description: "a vanilla HTML 5 starter page"
-pubDate: 'August 07 2023'
+pubDate: "August 07 2023"
-heroImage: '/blog-placeholder-3.jpg'
+heroImage: "/blog-placeholder-3.jpg"
-githubName: '01-01-vanilla-HTML5-starter-page'
+githubName: "01-01-vanilla-HTML5-starter-page"
 ---

 # What is this about?